Medicinal cannabis

 What does medicinal cannabis cost?

-The cost of medicinal cannabis can vary from $50 to $1,000 per week.
+The cost of medicinal cannabis can vary.
+It may cost thousands of dollars each year.
 This depends on:

 - your illness